adamsitnik/adamsitnik.github.io/_posts/2017-03-17-Porting-ASP-NET-Core-application-to-VS2017.md

 {: .center}
 ![Migration Report](/images/porting/migrationReport.png)

 You will notice that all `project.json` and `*.xproj` files are gone.
 Don't worry, they all have been saved in the `Backup` folder.
 Of course, the new `.csproj` files have been created.
-At this point of time you should commit all the changes.
-Later on you will see what was done by the tool, and what changes you have applied manually.
+At this point of time, you should commit all the changes.
+Later on, you will see what was done by the tool, and what changes you have applied manually.

 {: .center}
 ![Changes](/images/porting/changes.png)